 As always, if you have any concerns regarding the health of your Marans breed, get them checked out at a veterinarian as soon as possible.

-Some common health issues of marans are lice, mites, bumblefoot, intestinal parasites, vent gleet, vent prolapse, and egg binding.
+Some common health issues of marans are lice, mites, bumblefoot, intestinal parasites (treated with wormers), vent gleet, vent prolapse, and egg binding.

 A Large Clean Coop Is Essential